RockLib/RockLib.Messaging/docs/ReceivingMessages.md

 ## Starting a receiver

-In order to receive messages, an instance of the `IReceiver` interface is needed.
+To receive messages, an instance of the `IReceiver` interface is needed.
 So throughout this section, it is assumed that you have an `IReceiver` variable named `receiver` declared and initialized somewhere.
 Like this:

 ```csharp
 IReceiver receiver; // TODO: Initialize the receiver variable